Friedrich von Knauss

 Dear Sir, do me the honour of listening to me and to what I am writing for you.
 The world thought that I would never be perfected by my maker, he was even so persecuted, that it was possible: but now, he put me into such a state that I write all languages, despite all his envious people, and I am truly, Dear Lord, the most loyal secretary

-Von Knaus’ masterpiece was an imposing piece set on a 3 inch high wood pedestal.
-It measures 1.9 metres from the ground to the writer’s head.
+Von Knaus’ masterpiece was an imposing piece set on a 3-inch high wood pedestal.
+It measures 1.9 meters from the ground to the writer’s head.
 There is a large metal sphere about 80 cm across, with six opening sectors, which contains the mechanism for writing and is supported by two bronze eagles.
 The mechanism is of cast iron.
-Originally, it was gold-coloured and the meridian circles were showed by meshes of silver.
-Over the sphere, on a platform imitating a cloud, on the right side, is sat a goddess, from who a little genius is getting inspired.
+Originally, it was gold-colored and the meridian circles were shown by meshes of silver.
+Over the sphere, on a platform imitating a cloud, on the right side, sat a goddess, from who a little genius is getting inspired.

-If the cylinder is taken out of the mechanism, the operator can manually operate the levers register, thus “dictating” to the writer what we want him to write.
+If the cylinder is taken out of the mechanism, the operator can manually operate the lever register, thus “dictating” to the writer what we want him to write.